Spaaaacccee/flex/docs/Evaluation Plan.md

 Interviews will be conducted with the client and users.
 Users in this case will feature more, and different people to stage 2 to get a better sense of the successfulness of the app.

+The client and users will also be asked to complete the evaluation criteria form submitted in Part A, along with being asked the following questions.

 ### Criterion

 #### Efficiency

 - **Is the app running smoothly?**

   _[Response here]_

   Successfulness rating: -/5

 - **Is the app enjoyable and easy to use?**

   _[Response here]_

   Successfulness rating: -/5